NoeFontana/cs336_language_model/docs/assignments/learnings_basics.md

 At this point, slightly less than two minutes are spent on pretokenization or merging.

 Further optimization of merging likely require a rewrite to use double linked list.

-Further optimization of pretokenization likely requires a rewrite to a native language with better multithreading.
+~~Further optimization of pretokenization likely requires a rewrite to a native language with better multithreading.~~ Looking at system performance, I noticed that only two cpu cores were used at 100%.
+This was likely the result of spawning threads in the regex matcher (concurrent=True) for multiple spawned process.
+Setting concurrent to False, pretokenization time is further decreased.
+Down from 28s to 20s.
+It may not matter much for this dataset but it did matter for owt_train.txt.

+The main bottleneck is now clearly merging.

 ## Assignment Questions